• Home

 According to a recent Forbes profile, her ballet teachers at Bolshoi Theater School in Brazil held lit cigarettes under her thigh to test how long she could hold it up to her ear, without getting burned.

-After finally graduating in 2013, she spent 9 months in Austria as a professional ballerina, before giving it all up to start again and study at MIT—this time, chasing her even bigger dream: To be the next Steve Jobs.
+After finally graduating in 2013, she spent nine months in Austria as a professional ballerina, before giving it all up to start again and study at MIT—this time, chasing her even bigger dream: to be the next Steve Jobs.

 This millennial founder built an $11 billion startup in just six years

-Lopes Lara would spend her summers working internships, including at Ray Dalio’s Bridgewater Associates and Ken Griffin’s Citadel.
-But it was a third internship at Five Rings Capital in New York City in 2018 that both her and Mansour were accepted on, that cemented their friendship—and future as founders.
+Lopes Lara would spend her summers working as an intern, including at Ray Dalio’s Bridgewater Associates and Ken Griffin’s Citadel Securities.
+But it was a third internship with Mansour at Five Rings Capital in New York City in 2018 that cemented their friendship—and future as founders.

-It was on their walks back home to their intern apartments one night that the idea of a prediction market business—which allows users to bet on the outcome of future events such as elections, sports games and pop culture happenings—was born.
+It was on their walk back home to their intern apartments one night that the idea of a prediction market business—which allows users to bet on the outcome of events such as elections, sports matches, and pop culture happenings—was born.

-It was accepted into the venture capital firm Y Combinator’s startup accelerator a year later and by 2020, Kalshi became the first federally regulated prediction market platform after receiving the US Commodity Futures Trading Commission’s (CFTC) approval.
+Following a successful pitch to venture capital firm Y Combinator’s startup accelerator a year later, Kalshi became in 2020 the first federally regulated prediction market platform after receiving Commodity Futures Trading Commission (CFTC) approval.

 Behind many successful women is a sport, research reveals